MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-up-your-team-hierarchy.md

 ### Add required columns

 The CSV file must contain the following three columns, in the following order, starting at the first column.
 A node must be linked to a team for it to receive tasks.
-We support up to 15,000 nodes for your hierarchy.
-We plan to work with customers to raise this limit for larger organizations.

 | Column name   | Required | Description   |
 ----------------|----------|---------------|